RakhithJK/axllent-mailpit-wiki/Email-storage.md

 As of version 1.0.0, Mailpit stores all email data in a SQLite database.
 Older releases used to use a different format (BadgerDB), however there were several reasons to switch the backend databases which have been [documented here](https://github.com/axllent/mailpit/issues/10).

-Mailpit stores both an email summary and the raw email (compressed with zstd) in the database, has two storage options:
+Mailpit stores both an email summary and the raw email (compressed with zstd) in the database, and has two storage options:

 ## Temporary storage (default)